Onshore, Lake, River

 8 - 12 pounds

 Young Atlantic Salmon are born and spawn in freshwater bodies such as streams, rivers, and lakes.
-They will stay there 2 to 3 years before migrating towards estuaries and finally into the ocean where they spend 2-3 years feeding, growing before returning to their birth water to spawn.
+They will stay there 2 to 3 years before migrating towards estuaries and finally into the Atlantic Ocean where they spend 2-3 years feeding, growing before returning to their birth water to spawn.

-Spawning occurs from November to January, and the younglings mostly hatch in April.
-The fish usually spawn at evening or night, at pool end or gravelly bottoms.
+Spawning occurs from November to January, and the younglings hatch in April.
+The fish usually spawn at night, at pool ends or gravelly bottoms.
 After laying the eggs, the male fertilizes them and the eggs are covered by females.
 Atlantic salmon do not die after reproducing just once.
 They can repeat this cycle several times.

 Juvenile Atlantic salmon feed on insects and amphipods.
 While at sea, adult Atlantic salmon prey on herring, alewife, rainbow smelt, capelin, mummichogs, sand lances, flatfish and small Atlantic mackerel.

 Salmon fishing is the highlight of many sportfishermen and consider this to be the king of fish because of their great leaping abilities and fight once hooked.
 One of the oldest and still most popular technique for salmon as well as steelhead is using a technique called swing.
 The lure is placed in a downstream at 45 degrees and then let the fly swing in the current.

 The fly choice depends upon the condition of the water.
 Always use the flies with a color similar to the watercolor.
 In cold days use big flies and don't forget the black color flies at home.

 Atlantic Salmon are significantly below their target population levels.
 In the United States, Atlantic Salmon fishing both commercial and recreational is labeled endangered and its fishing is currently prohibited.